Causal chain event graphs for remedial maintenance: Introduction

-Despite the popularity of the Bayesian network (BN) framework for exploring causal relationships, many researchers \citep{Shafer1996,Spirtes1993,Riccomagno2005} have argued that event tree based inference provides an even more flexible and expressive graph from which to explore causal relationships.
+Despite the popularity of the BN framework for exploring causal relationships, many researchers \citep{Shafer1996,Spirtes1993,Riccomagno2005} have argued that event tree based inference provides an even more flexible and expressive graph from which to explore causal relationships.
+Within artificial intelligence, methods based on probability trees are now widely used for various types of causal modeling to support decision and risk analyses in many different domains, see \textit{e.g.} causal discovery, decision making, and risk analysis \citep{Bunnin2021, Genewein2020, Zhao2017,Bedford2001}.

-Within the domain of reliability where the focus of inference is on explaining and repairing failure incidents in a system, the use of trees and their derivative depictions such as chain event graphs (CEGs) \citep{Riccomagno2005,Collazo2017,Collazo2018} are especially efficacious.
+Within the domain of reliability where the focus of inference is on explaining and repairing failure incidents in a system, the use of trees and their derivative depictions such as CEGs \citep{Riccomagno2005,Collazo2017,Collazo2018} provide a complementary method to the use of fault trees.
 Here a collection of paths on these graphs are used to explain the unfolding of events that might have led to the fault.
-One advantage of the CEG is that unlike the BN the asymmetric unfoldings of the process can be directly represented by its topology \citep{Barclay2013,SmithAnderson2008,Anderson2006}.
+One advantage of the CEG is that unlike the BN the asymmetric unfoldings of the process can be directly represented by its topology so that context-specific causal dependencies can be read from the tree \citep{Barclay2013,SmithAnderson2008,Anderson2006}.
 This is extremely useful for encoding explicitly the failure processes and deteriorating processes of machines.

-Robins \citep{Robins1986} demonstrated and Shafer \citep{Shafer1996} has long argued that causal assumptions are often easily inferred from tree-like structures because these represent explicitly the hypothesised time orderings of events intrinsic to many causal conjectures.
+\cite{Robins1986} demonstrated and \cite{Shafer1996} has long argued that causal assumptions are often easily inferred from tree-like structures because these represent explicitly the hypothesised time orderings of events intrinsic to many causal conjectures.
 A causal analysis can be performed around a framework of the CEG in much the same way as for the BN.
 However, although the BN has been successfully applied to support the causal analysis of various problems in reliability \citep{Fenton2018}, to our knowledge the more flexible framework of the CEG has yet to be applied to this domain.
-The reason for doing this is that the CEG is a much more expressive graphical representation than the BN for putative causes \citep{Anderson2006,Cowell2014,Thwaites2013,Collazo2018} and is especially efficacious when applied to asymmetric problems which happen to abound within this domain.
-Here we exploit this additional expressiveness in reliability.
+We show in this paper that the CEG is a much more expressive graphical representation than the BN for putative causes \citep{Anderson2006,Cowell2014,Thwaites2013,Collazo2018} and it can embed the sorts of asymmetries met in reliability models yet to be exploited.